 Please email Contact Tracing Team management at email@example.com with your name, phone number, and description of your potential contact.
 Someone will reach out to you to discuss your situation.

 Contact the Testing Center at 617-747-2019 to speak to a nurse who can provide guidance.
 Do not come to campus for class or work until you have spoken to the nursing staff.
 Please do not go to the Testing Center outside your weekly testing cadence unless you have been instructed to do so.

 Contact tracers (CTs) are trained professionals within the Berklee community who reach out to those who have tested positive to help identify people who may have been in close contact with an infected individual.
 CTs will share isolation and quarantine protocols to help keep our community safe and protected from further spreading of the virus.
 Berklee CTs are not medical professionals and will not provide medical advice or clinical support.
 If CTs are unable to get in touch with contacts, they will leave voicemails and send text messages until calls are returned.

 General questions regarding contact tracing at Berklee can be directed to firstname.lastname@example.org or 617-747-3033.

 When will the CT or health care provider contact me?

 If your test is positive, the health care provider will call you to inform you of the isolation protocol and what you need to do.
-Soon after the health care provider calls you, the Berklee CT will call you from this phone number: 339-666-2940.
+Soon after the health care provider calls you, the Berklee CT will contact you either via phone (from the phone number 617-747-3033) or by email.
 If you do not pick up, they will leave a voicemail asking you to return the call.
-A text from an unknown number will also be sent to you requesting that you call back a phone number starting with area code 339 as soon as you are able.
 If you are in class, you will be excused to take the call or call back promptly.
-We encourage you to call back as soon as possible; the CT will continue calling you until they speak with you.
+We encourage you to call back as soon as possible.

 What will the CT ask me?